FROM THE PREFACE

 We start by exploring how we interact with the built environment – its interfaces, interventions and the building envelope.

-AN EXCERPT FROM SECTION 1
+FROM SECTION 1

 ► BUILDINGS ARE FOR PEOPLE – Human Shelter